setanarut/halftonism/README.md

 2. The bottom background layer (base color) must be solid color.

 3. There should be a grayscale fractal heightmap at the top layer for halftone patterns.
-Top layer can be a computer generated heightmap https://github.com/TadaTeruki/fastlem, Mandelbrot fractals) or real [DEM heightmaps](https://tangrams.github.io/heightmapper/) or any suitable grayscale gradient.
+Top layer can be a computer generated heightmaps or [real DEM images](https://tangrams.github.io/heightmapper/) or any suitable grayscale gradient.

+#### Some procedural techniques.

+- Procedural terrains based on simplified landscape evolution model (LEM) [github.com/TadaTeruki/fastlem-random-terrain](https://github.com/TadaTeruki/fastlem-random-terrain)
+- Diffusion-limited aggregation
+- Mandelbrot Fractals
+- Hydraulic erosion simulation across a heightfield (Noise)

 ### ORA processing with halftonism package